zsparal/api-documentation/source/oauth/splitting-payments.rst

 With Mollie you can distribute and split payments between connected accounts using 'payment routing'.
 This guide will explain how it works.

-Splitting payments can be useful if:

-* You want to charge your users a fee for payments processed through your app, and cover the Mollie payment fee yourself so your users do not receive a Mollie invoice.
+Splitting payments can be useful if you want to charge your users a fee for payments processed through your app, and cover the Mollie payment fee yourself so your users do not receive a Mollie invoice.
-* You offer a marketplace solution where a single payment needs to be split among multiple connected accounts.

 For simpler use cases, we also offer :doc:`Application fees </oauth/application-fees>`.